 Places to walk to

 The Oxford Arms is the largest of the town-centre pubs.
-Pub food available most days.
+Pub food is available most days.
 The landlord is a keen and knowledgable beer enthusiast, so there is always a good range of local real ales to be found here.

 The Burton Hotel in Mill Street, Kington is the principal hotel in town, so of course has a restaurant .
 It contains a health club, with a swimming pool, and a sauna and gym, providing a valuable new facility for visitors as well as for residents.
 Ask the hotel for further details.

 The Taj Mahal, in Bridge Street, is Kington’s curry house, and is open every day of the week except Tuesday.
 We are fortunate to have these delightful chaps offering us bumpkins such delicious and exotic food, at modest prices.
 They don’t have a licence to sell alcohol, so pick up a few cold beers at the Spar shop on your way down to the restaurant.
 Or you can order food and ask them to deliver it to this house for you to eat it here.
 (And yes, of course we can supply cutlery, hot plates, etc.) Tel.
 01544 – 231999.

 Places to drive to

 The Stagg Inn at Titley (about 3 miles from here) has, ever since Steve and Nicola Reynolds opened it 20 or so years ago, been easily the best place to eat around here.
 In 2001, the Stagg was awarded a Michelin star, the first one ever for a pub.
 People come from far and wide to eat at the Stagg Inn, so you are advised to book your place well in advance if you wish to eat there at a weekend.
 New management since mid-Feb 2023.